Banks deny KKR buyout loan amid regulatory crackdown

 Last month, regulators launched an annual examination of banks’ loan books, known as Shared National Credit reviews, and stepped up enforcement of the guidelines.
 The reviews will likely determine to what extent banks can make exceptions to the guidelines, which have been criticized by many leveraged finance professionals as ambiguous.

-In December, Morgan Stanley (MS.N), Credit Suisse Group AG CSGN.VX and Goldman Sachs Group Inc (GS.N) were among banks that helped finance KKR’s $1.6 billion leveraged buyout of landscaping company Brickman Group Ltd. Morgan Stanley and Credit Suisse had the lead roles in that deal.
+In December, Morgan Stanley, Credit Suisse Group AG and Goldman Sachs Group Inc were among banks that helped finance KKR’s $1.6 billion leveraged buyout of landscaping company Brickman Group Ltd. Morgan Stanley and Credit Suisse had the lead roles in that deal.

 At the time, Moody’s Investors Service pegged Brickman’s leverage at 6.8 times its annual earnings before interest, tax, depreciation and amortization (EBITDA).
 Under the regulatory guidelines, leverage in excess of six times EBITDA raises concerns for most industries.